Execute GDAL raster programs from GMT

 Note: No space is allowed between the option flag and the associated arguments.

 Wrapper module to run some of the GDAL programs (currently gdalinfo, gdaldem, gdal_grid, gdal_translate, gdal_rasterize, and gdalwarp) from within GMT.
 Given that GMT and GDAL syntaxes are very different, this module offers a minimal set of GMT style options but the bulk of them, which use the original GDAL syntax, are passed via a -F“gdal options”.
 So, users are requested to consult the GDAL programs documentation to learn how to use it.

 When writing grids, an option is offered to write them either using the GMT or the GDAL machinery.
 Each one has its pros and cons.
 For example, saving with GMT allows the access by external libraries (e.g. Matlab, Julia, Python) but it requires to make a copy of the saving array.
 So saving with GDAL may be more efficient but looses the goodies provided by GMT (but gain its own).

 Name of an ASCII [or binary, see -bi] or an OGR file for programs taking table data, or a 2-D grid file for the other cases.
 File format for grids is detected automatically, but for ingesting OGR formats -M+r must be used.

 Select which GDAL program to run (currently one of info, dem, grid, rasterize, translate or warp).
 When program is dem then please append +mmethod (pick one of hillshade, color-relief, slope, TRI, TPI or roughness) and, for color-relief, you also need to specify a colormap with +ccpt_name.

-Give the name of the output grid (or images) file.
+Output file name. outfile is the name of the output grid (or image) file.
 When saving images, the GDAL machinery is picked by default.
-Optionally, append =ID for writing a specific file format (See full description).
-The following modifiers are supported:

 - -F“gdal opts”